cocos/cocos-docs/en/engine/template/native-upgrade-to-v3.6.md

 # v3.5 Built Project Upgrade Guide to v3.6

 This article details the considerations for upgrading Cocos Creator native builds from 3.5.0 ~ 3.5.x to 3.6.
-The changes are only for the native directory under the project project.
+The changes are only for the native directory under the project.

 ## Build